 - 3.1.
-A report card has been produced for each vital sign, as introduced in March's performance report.
-It provides a succinct overview of performance and outlines what actions are being taken to maintain or improvement performance.
+A report card has been produced for each vital sign.
+It provides a succinct overview of performance and outlines what actions are being taken to maintain or improve performance.
 The report card follows a standard format that is common to all committees and updated on a monthly basis. - 3.2.
 Vital signs are reported to committee on an exceptions basis.
-The report cards for those vital signs that do not meet the exception criteria on this occasion, and so are not formally reported, are available on the Members' Insight intranet pages as follows http://inet.norfolk.gov.uk/services/Democratic-Services/Members-insight/index.htm
+The report cards for those vital signs that do not meet the exception criteria on this occasion, and so are not formally reported, are also collected and are available to view if requested.